Hexlet/hexletguides.github.io/_i18n/en/_posts/2022-03-25-virtualization.md

 ## Hosting

 Each virtual machine receives as many resources as you specify.
 The hosters (companies providing web hosting services) use it a lot.
-In fact, each user creates his own virtual machine with limits set up by selected plan (memory, CPU, and so on).
+In fact, each user creates his own virtual machine with limits set up by selected plan (memory, CPU, etc.).

 In addition, virtualization isolates machines from each other, which means you don't have to worry if users try to harm the system or neighboring users.
 Such a service is usually called VPS (virtual private server) and is cheap in the basic configuration.